The Civil Resolution Tribunal and strata disputes

 Your direct and active participation will help you reach a resolution with the other participant(s).
 The CRT will make a decision for you only if you and the other participants can’t agree on your own solution.

-Learn more about the Civil Resolution Tribunal.
+Learn more about the Civil Resolution Tribunal at the CRT website.

 The CRT can resolve a wide variety of disputes between strata owners and strata corporations, such as: